as1782/climate_agriculture_project/README.md

 ## Introduction

-This project uses a Python virtual environment to manage dependencies and requires the installation of R on your machine if you don't already have it.
+This project uses a Python virtual environment to manage dependencies and requires the installation of R, an IDE such as R Studio and python on your machine if you don't already have it.
 Follow the instructions in Environment Setup to set up your environment.
 This repository serves as a purpose to display the source code for this project moreover it allows for others to contribute work to this project.

 ## Environment Setup